mastro35/thepythoncorner/_posts/2021-01-16-how-create-telegram-bot-in-Python.md

 Here in the `text()` function we just need to understand what's the question the user is answering by using the `STATE` variable we defined before, and call a specific function to handle each answer.

-This functions could be written like this:
+These functions could be written like this:

 ```python
 def received_birth_year(update, context):